necusjz/p/_posts/Interviews.md

 ---
 title: Interviews
-tags:
-  - SPEAKING
+tags: SPEAKING
 abbrlink: 1965565266
 date: 2019-11-10 18:04:10
 ---
 ## The successful job interviewer
 > What makes you suitable for this job, do you think?

-### USEFUL TIPS
+### Useful Tips
-When interviewing for a job, there are `4 main areas` to ask about:
+When interviewing for a job, there are **4 main areas** to ask about:
-- work history;
+- Work history.
-- personality;
+- Personality.
-- suitability for the company and the specific job;
+- Suitability for the company and the specific job.
-- goals and ambitions;
+- Goals and ambitions.

-Note that it is not appropriate to ask the candidate questions about **race, age, marital status, or sexual preferences**.
+Note that it is not appropriate to ask the candidate questions about race, age, marital status, or sexual preferences.
 These questions are potentially discriminatory.
 <!--more-->

 ### Track 83